liebrandapps/DataPeerExchange/README.md

 TODOs:
 + server is currently not multi-threaded (i.e., a new thread should be created when a request is being processed)
-+ Resume Functionality in case there is already some data downloaded
 + getAll function to retrieve everything from the server